 You will understand why different transmission fluids are used for automatic and manual transmission if you know how they work and how they are differently constructed.

 Automatic transmissions transfer the power delivered by the engine to the wheels by using a torque converter.
 This is a device that uses oil flow to channel power and controls the changing of gears without human intervention.

 Manual transmissions, on the other hand, are equipped with gears that are designed to mesh and un-mesh with each other as the driver shift gears manually.

 One good thing about transmission fluid is that you don’t need to change it as often as you do the car’s engine oil.
 Intervals for fluid exchange vary depending on whether it is automatic or manual.

-The general recommendation is to change your transmission fluid if its mileage is already between 24,000 and 36,000 miles.
+The general recommendation is to change your fluid if its mileage is already between 24,000 and 36,000 miles.
 This equates to about every two to three years.

 But there are some car manufacturers of late model cars which recommend changing the transmission fluid for every 15,000 to 100,000 miles.
 There are also sealed transmission systems which do not require any fluid exchange at all.

 What You Can Get from a Transmission Fluid Exchange